-- (g) Prior to the execution and delivery of this Agreement, the Representative shall have received a lock-up agreement from each Lock-Up Party, duly executed by the applicable Lock-Up Party, in each case substantially in the form attached hereto as Annex I. - (h) The Units, the Common Stock and the Warrants are registered under the Exchange Act and, as of the Closing Date, the Units, the Common Stock and the Warrants shall be listed and admitted and authorized for trading on the Nasdaq Capital Market and satisfactory evidence of such action shall have been provided to the Representative.
-The Company shall have taken no action designed to, or likely to have the effect of terminating the registration of the Units, the Common Stock and/or the Warrants under the Exchange Act or delisting or suspending from trading the Units, the Common Stock and/or the Warrants from the Nasdaq Capital Market, nor has the Company received any information suggesting that the Commission or the Nasdaq Capital Market is contemplating terminating such registration of listing.
-The Units, the Shares, the Warrants, the Warrant Shares, the Representative's Warrants and shares of Common Stock underlying the Representative's Warrants shall be DTC eligible. - (i) FINRA shall have confirmed that it has not raised any objection with respect to the fairness and reasonableness of the underwriting terms and arrangements. - (j) No action shall have been taken and no statute, rule, regulation or order shall have been enacted, adopted or issued by any federal, state or foreign governmental or regulatory authority that would, as of the Closing Date, prevent the issuance or sale of the Securities; and no injunction or order of any federal, state or foreign court shall have been issued that would, as of the Closing Date, prevent the issuance or sale of the Securities or materially and adversely affect or potentially and adversely affect the business or operations of the Company. - (k) The Company shall have furnished the Representative with a Certificate of Good Standing for the Company certified by the Secretary of State of Delaware. - (l) The Company shall have furnished the Representative and Underwriters' Counsel with such other certificates, opinions or other documents as they may have reasonably requested. - (m) On each Closing Date, there shall have been issued to the Representative, a Representative's Warrant in the form attached hereto as Annex IV.
+(g) Prior to the execution and delivery of this Agreement, the Representative shall have received a lock-up agreement from each Lock-Up Party, duly executed by the applicable Lock-Up Party, in each case substantially in the form attached hereto as Annex I.

+(h) The Common Stock, the Series A Warrants and the Series B Warrants are registered under the Exchange Act and, as of the Closing Date, the Common Stock and the Series A Warrants shall be listed and admitted and authorized for trading on the Nasdaq Capital Market and satisfactory evidence of such action shall have been provided to the Representative.
+The Company shall have taken no action designed to, or likely to have the effect of terminating the registration of the Common Stock, the Series A Warrants and/or the Series B Warrants under the Exchange Act or delisting or suspending from trading the Common Stock and/or the Series A Warrants from the Nasdaq Capital Market, nor has the Company received any information suggesting that the Commission or the Nasdaq Capital Market is contemplating terminating such registration of listing.
+The Shares, the Series A Warrants, the Series B Warrants, the Representative's Warrants and the shares of Common Stock underlying the Representative's Warrants shall be DTC eligible.

+(i) FINRA shall have confirmed that it has not raised any objection with respect to the fairness and reasonableness of the underwriting terms and arrangements.

+(j) No action shall have been taken and no statute, rule, regulation or order shall have been enacted, adopted or issued by any federal, state or foreign governmental or regulatory authority that would, as of the Closing Date, prevent the issuance or sale of the Securities; and no injunction or order of any federal, state or foreign court shall have been issued that would, as of the Closing Date, prevent the issuance or sale of the Securities or materially and adversely affect or potentially and adversely affect the business or operations of the Company.

+(k) The Company shall have furnished the Representative with a Certificate of Good Standing for the Company certified by the Secretary of State of Delaware.

+(l) The Company shall have furnished the Representative and Underwriters' Counsel with such other certificates, opinions or other documents as they may have reasonably requested.

+(m) On each Closing Date, there shall have been issued to the Representative, a Representative's Warrant in the form attached hereto as Annex IV.